We love green smoothie recipes because you can drink your breakfast smoothie and get a serving of greens all at the same time!

 - Toppings on toppings.
 Toppings are a great way to turn your green smoothie recipe into more of a complete and hearty meal!
 Add toppings such as granola, fresh fruit, nuts, and seeds to complete your bowl.

-Classic Green Smoothie
+Classic Green Smoothie (in a glass)

 - On-the-Go.
 Green smoothies in a glass are great for on the go.
 You can even find to-go, reusable smoothie cups these days to make your green breakfast smoothie a breeze.